programminghistorian/ph-submissions/en/drafts/originals/creating-guis-in-python-for-digital-humanities-projects.md

 After you finish the tutorial, your final design should resemble Figure 1.
 It may be helpful to refer back to this picture as you follow the steps.

-{% include figure.html filename="CREATING-GUIS-IN-PYTHON-FOR-DIGITAL-HUMANITIES-PROJECTS1.png" alt="Visual description of figure image" caption="Figure 1.
+{% include figure.html filename="CREATING-GUIS-IN-PYTHON-FOR-DIGITAL-HUMANITIES-PROJECTS1.png" alt="Application window with centered title text that reads PDF File Merger.
+Directly below is a white drag-and-drop box for files.
+Near the bottom of the window is a push button that reads Merge Files." caption="Figure 1.
 Final Design of the User Interface" %}

 ## Prerequisites and Tools